Oral-History:IEEE Council on Superconductivity Interviews

 - Moises Levy - Levy's research, chiefly at the University of Wisconsin-Milwaukee, focused on the intersection of ultrasonics and superconductivity.
 He also played a central role in the development and evolution of the IEEE Council on Superconductivity.

-- Alexis P. Malozemoff - Malozemoff spent the 19 years of his career at IBM research, where he was best known for the co-discovery of the “giant flux creep” and the irreversibility line in high temperature superconductors (HTS).
+- Alexis P. Malozemoff - Malozemoff spent the first nineteen years of his career at IBM research, where he was best known for the co-discovery of the “giant flux creep” and the irreversibility line in high temperature superconductors (HTS).
 He spent the remainder of his career at American Superconductor, where he was in charge, among other activities, of AMSC’s rise to a leading role in high temperature superconducting wire and its applications.

 - Arnold Silver - Silver is best known for his role in the Invention of the Superconducting Quantum Interference Device, better known as the SQUID, while working at the Ford Motors Scientific Lab.
 He later continued his work at superconducting electronic devices as a scientist and administrator at the Aerospace Corporation and TRW.